hackerboi101/api_task/README.md

 # api_task

-This is a simple flutter app which fetches products data from the api and shows it onto the UI.
+This is a simple flutter app which fetches products data from the api and shows it onto the UI

 ## Screenshots of UI